chfrank-cgn/chfrank-cgn.github.io/openstack.md

 OpenStack integration for Kubernetes itself has been around for some time and is well established.
 It consists of two components: The OpenStack [cloud provider](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers/) and the OpenStack [node driver](https://rancher.com/docs/rancher/v2.x/en/admin-settings/drivers/node-drivers/).
 The cloud provider is available in Rancher by default; Rancher also includes a node driver.
 However, that's not enabled by default.

-There are two options to build a Rancher Kubernetes cluster on OpenStack: With the OpenStack node driver or through a [custom cluster](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/) setup.
+There are two options to build a Rancher Kubernetes cluster on OpenStack: With the OpenStack node driver or through a [custom node](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/) setup.

 For easier access, all configuration examples below are available on [GitHub](https://github.com/chfrank-cgn/Rancher/tree/master/openstack).

-## Cloud Provider
+## OpenStack Cloud Provider

 To allow Kubernetes access to the OpenStack API, to create load balancers or volumes, for example, enable the OpenStack cloud provider.